 Joseph and Dorothy Censer Graduate Fellowship Endowment

 Established in 2009, the purpose of this fund is to provide fellowships for graduate students pursuing a master of the arts in history with a concentration in applied history working with the Roy Rosenzweig Center for History and New Media (RRCHNM).
 Recipient will qualify on the basis of academic merit and financial need.
-Recipient may be either full/part-time, and reside either in or out-of-state.
+Recipient may be either a full-time or part-time student, and reside either in-state or out-of-state.
 This fellowship may be renewable.

 This scholarship is awarded by faculty nomination only, at the discretion of the department.